Russell makes food run, Cubs beat Cards to near clinch (Sep 25, 2017) | FOX Sports

 Russell makes food run, Cubs beat Cards to near clinch (Sep 25, 2017)

-Chicago can wrap up the division with a win Tuesday against the Cardinals or a loss by Milwaukee against Cincinnati.

 Russell helped the Cubs get to starter Luke Weaver (7-2) early, then made some friends out of rival fans.
-After diving into the stands down the third-base line and spilling a fan’s tray of chips, Russell emerged from the dugout a few innings later with a plate of nachos and delivered it to the fan.
+After diving into the stands chasing a foul ball down the third-base line and spilling a man’s tray of chips, Russell emerged from the dugout a few innings later with a plate of nachos and delivered it to the fan.
 Russell stopped to take a selfie before heading back to play shortstop.

 The loss eliminated St. Louis from NL Central contention and dimmed the Cardinals’ wild-card hopes.
 Colorado entered Monday leading Milwaukee by two games and St. Louis by 2 1/2.
 The Brewers were idle Monday, and Miami played at Colorado.